 Tran shared the post on his own Facebook page, commenting, “Thank you for your support and let’s continue to work together on our city’s issues.”

 “Going door to door,” Tran wrote above the shared post, “is how to win elections in Milpitas.”

-Lee remembers being turned away by the original poster, who stated her preference for Tran to him before closing her door.
+Lee remembers being turned away by the original poster, who stated her preference for Tran to him before their encounter ended.
 He directed The Milpitas Beat to an article published today in The Korea Times about the online incident.
 Lee, who is South Korean, has seen members of his community spring to his side, calling out the social media mockery as racist, and stating that Tran’s failure to intervene is not behavior befitting of a mayor.

 In response to the allegations, Mayor Rich Tran wrote to The Beat, “Asian Americans have been disproportionately represented in mainstream media for decades.
 It appears several Milpitas residents likened mayoral candidate Yoon Lee to comedian Bobby Lee.
 It’s nice to know that Asian Americans are making strides towards better representation in media and politics.
 It appears Yoon Lee looks famous.
 I commend Yoon Lee and all candidates for their leadership.”